grammyjs/website/site/docs/guide/errors.md

 ## The `GrammyError` object

 If an API method like `sendMessage` fails, grammY will throw a `GrammyError`.
-Note that also `GrammyError` instances will be wrapped in `BotError` objects if they are thrown middleware.
+Note that also `GrammyError` instances will be wrapped in `BotError` objects if they are thrown in middleware.

 A thrown `GrammyError` indicates that the corresponding API request failed.
 The error provides access to the error code returned by the Telegram backend, as well as the description.